tkardi/writeup/content/boat/transom.md

 The plans I'm using don't specify the actual deck height so for the transom curve I decided to go with the classic _4in in 8ft_.
-But since this is currently only a single curve then most probably this might change after some more planning and laying out the othe frames.
+But since this is currently only a single curve then most probably this might change after some more planning and laying out the other frames.
 Or maybe not.
 We'll see.
 Anyway, the transom curve was drawn using the _draughtsman's method_.

 With the transom expansion completed, all that's left to do is _the transom